 Trisha is a program officer at Panorama.
 In this role, she conducts strategic planning and project management for multiple initiatives ranging from global nutrition to paid family leave research in the U.S. She also manages Panorama’s philanthropic funds, including The Ebola Fund, which enables philanthropists and individual donors to directly support the response to Ebola outbreaks.
 Trisha takes an analytic approach to her work, while also acknowledging that diverse perspectives and creative tactics are essential to solve today’s most pressing global challenges.

-Trisha has provided strategic, policy, and communications expertise to non-government organizations, multilateral organizations, research institutions, and U.S. government agencies.
-Her work has spanned development issues including malaria, HIV/AIDS, non-communicable diseases, maternal and child health, human rights, and nutrition.
+In previous roles, Trisha provided strategic, policy, and communications expertise to non-governmental organizations, multilateral organizations, research institutions, and U.S. government agencies.
+Her experience spans development issues, including malaria, HIV/AIDS, non-communicable diseases, maternal and child health, human rights, and nutrition.

-Prior to joining Panorama, Trisha was a program officer and project manager focusing on HIV/AIDS and then international cancer research at Fred Hutchinson Cancer Research Center.
-She also was a research analyst contributing to the launch of RTI International’s new global non-communicable diseases initiative.
-In Washington, DC, she led health communications projects as deputy director at Palladian Partners and conducted advocacy work on behalf of the United Nations World Food Programme’s nutrition and emergency food aid initiatives.
+Prior to joining Panorama, Trisha was a program officer and project manager and focused on HIV/AIDS and international cancer research at Fred Hutchinson Cancer Research Center.
+She was also a research analyst contributing to the launch of RTI International’s new global non-communicable diseases initiative.
+In Washington DC, she led health communications projects as deputy director at Palladian Partners and conducted advocacy work on behalf of the United Nations World Food Programme’s nutrition and emergency food aid initiatives.

-Trisha holds a masters of public health from Tulane University.
-She earned a bachelor of science degree in biology and a bachelor of arts degree in international affairs from the University of Virginia.
+Trisha earned her Master of Public Health from Tulane University.
+She also holds a Bachelor of Science in Biology and a Bachelor of Arts in International Affairs from the University of Virginia.